unl/lockup_factory/README.md

 3. Install Inkscape on the VM `sudo yum --disablerepo=repoforgeextras install inkscape`
 4. Install ImageMagick on the VM. `yum install -y ImageMagick ImageMagick-devel`
 5. Create a config file for yourself.
 In the root, `cp config.sample.php config.inc.php` and edit as necessary.
+6. Create a htaccess file for yourself.
+In the root, `cp www/sample.htaccess www/.htaccess` and edit as necessary.
-6. You will need a database.
+7. You will need a database.
 Run the script `create_database.sql`, found in `/db`, on your SQL DB.
-7. This creates several users, including the approvers.
+8. This creates several users, including the approvers.
 You will likely want to create a user for yourself in the users table with role `admin`.
-8. The server should now be running at `localhost:8009`.
+9. The server should now be running at `localhost:8009`.

 ** Usage **
 -----------